dylanwilbur/dylanwilbur.github.io/_posts/2025-05-03-setting-up-new-mac-updated.md

 As we all know, LLMs are only as good as the context you give it, and something like Cursor is the best way to 'be your own RAG', in a sense.
 Tagging specific files, sections of code, or directories is super easy.
 This is probably the most useful way to interact with LLMs in a coding context in my opinion.

 **Tab Complete**:
 Really, really great at just anticipating certain things that you are about to do.
 Obviously it can get this wrong a lot of the time, but when it's right it saves a ton of time.
-Because of this I have `cmd+ctrl+t` and `cmd+ctrl+y` as my keybinds to toggle cursor command tab, so I can turn it off if it's getting in the way.
+Because of this I have `cmd+ctrl+t` and `cmd+ctrl+y` as my keybinds to toggle cursor tab, so I can turn it off if it's getting in the way.

 **Agent Mode**:
 I use this super sparingly because it can often get things wrong, especially on complex code bases.
 However, where I think this shines is in simple tasks, writing boilerplate, or spinning up demos.
 In particular, this can help go from 0 to demo very fast- that being said, I wouldn't rely on it to choose the tech stack and set that up.